 You can get good views of Arthur’s Seat from Calton Hill and Nelson’s Monument among other places.
 Arthur’s Seat is the highest point in Holyrood Park, and you can climb Arthur’s Seat to burn some calories from all the Scottish food and to get a wonderful view across Edinburgh and the Lothians.
 It is a bit of a steep walk to the top (wear hiking shoes and take water), but the views are very much worth it as on a clear day you can see for miles in every direction.

-If you are looking for the shortest and easiest hike, park in the lot near Dunsapie Loch and take the much shorter hiking path to the summit.
+If you are looking for the shortest and easiest hike and have a car, park in the lot near Dunsapie Loch and take the much shorter hiking path to the summit.
 Within the park you might also want to visit the 15th century St Anthony’s Chapel, get close to the Salisbury Crags, and check out the birdlife at Duddingston Loch.

 12. Edinburgh Zoo

-Edinburgh Zoo is popular with families and animal lovers wanting to get up close to over 1,000 animals.
+Edinburgh Zoo is popular with families wanting to get up close to over 1,000 animals.
 Some of the most popular attractions are the penguin walks and getting to see the resident giant pandas (note that you usually get a set viewing time slot as they are so popular!).
-Other animals we enjoyed seeing were the tigers, lions, wallabies, chimps, red panda, and monkeys.
+Other animals we’ve enjoyed seeing here are the tigers, lions, wallabies, chimps, red panda, and monkeys.

 Note that many visitors are disappointed at not seeing the pandas (or other animals) but they are often in parts of the enclosure where you can’t see them or sleeping; this is actually a very good thing that animals are not being forced to always be on view to the public.

-Check out the zoo’s website for the live camera feeds to watch the current activities of the Giant Pandas, penguins, and squirrel monkeys!
+Check out the zoo’s website for the live camera feeds to watch the current activities of the Giant Pandas, penguins, tigers, and squirrel monkeys!
 There are also a number of educational talks, events, and activities offered at the zoo throughout the year.
+There is also a food court, casual restaurant, coffee shop, picnic area, and gift shop.

 13. Scottish National Gallery